salesforcecli/plugin-deploy-retrieve/messages/convert.source-behavior.md

 # error.packageDirectoryNeedsMainDefault.actions

-- Update %s to have all its metadata inside a main/default directory structure.
+- Update %s to have all its metadata inside a main/default directory structure, then run the command again.
-- Run the command again.
+- Use the `--dry-run` flag.
+You can move the files in the output directory to wherever you want them.
+Please read the dry-run results carefully in case files need to be deleted from your project.

 # success.dryRun